adefiqri12/ironwarden/README.md

 ## Todo List

 - [ ] Edit master password with a 12-word seed phrase.
-- [ ] Create a one-click app to avoid terminal use.
+- [ ] Lock access after 10 failed login attempts, with an option to recover using a 12-word seed phrase.
 - [ ] Enable cloud backup for database storage.
 - [ ] Add randomly generated, readable usernames with an expanded English dictionary.
 - [ ] Add support for text-based data storage (e.g., notes).
 - [ ] Implement a search feature for stored accounts.
-- [ ] Lock access after 10 failed login attempts, with an option to recover using a 12-word seed phrase.
 - [ ] Enable OTP-based 2FA (using `pyotp`) for enhanced security.

 ## Complete Features